Sign In / Sign Out

 The faculty in Writing, Rhetorics and Literacies include nationally and internationally recognized scholars in the areas of historical rhetorical studies, visual rhetoric, rhetorical genre studies, protest rhetoric, composition studies, composition pedagogy, digital communication, digital culture, environmental sustainability, science and technical writing, literacy studies, second language writing, and writing program administration.
 Doctoral students have the opportunity to participate in a wide range of teaching and administrative experience, while our first-year teacher training is a model program for other universities.
 Writing, Rhetorics and Literacies graduates enjoy a 90% placement rate in academic positions (45% tenure track).

 This 84-hour program requires 42-72 hours of coursework and research including 12 hours of dissertation.
 PhD examination consists of two papers, an oral or written exam and a prospectus.
 There is a language requirement.
 The ideal candidate will have interests in composition/writing theory, rhetorical theory, and literacy studies, and examine the ideological, pedagogical, and social dimensions of words, symbols, and images.
-The GRE is required.
+The GRE is not required.

 All applications for admission to the program must be approved by the doctoral admissions committee in the Department of English and by the Graduate College.
 There are several requirements for admission, none of which will be arbitrarily disregarded, and the best applicants will meet or exceed all of these criteria.
 However, the admissions committee will consider the individual aspects of each application.